Trump taking Supreme Court fight to Montana, North Dakota | New Country 923

 “One of the most important jobs of any U.S. senator is to fully vet and consider nominees to serve on the U.S. Supreme Court – the highest court in our land,” Heitkamp said in a statement.
 “And right now Judge Kavanaugh is going through his very important job interview which I’m watching closely as I continue to review his record.”

-Associated Press writers James MacPherson in Bismarck, N.D.; Matthew Brown in Billings, Mont.; and Catherine Lucey in Washington contributed to this report.
+Associated Press writers James MacPherson in Bismarck, North Dakota; Matthew Brown in Billings, Montana; and Catherine Lucey in Washington contributed to this report.